zenxr/elyon_server_status/README.md

 	- [ ] Full page refresh currently, instead use Ajax or similar to only refresh required DOM elements

 - [x] Only supports checking connections via TCP.
 Add support for UDP or custom methods.
+- [ ] Add support for checking servers via more complex UDP methods.
 - [ ] Update UI
 - [x] Support hostnames rather than just IP for more reliability of games that have changing IPs.